andre-kuzminykh/manager/Spec_eng.md

   `LLMBackend` abstraction.
 - **OpenAI Whisper** transcribes Slack voice notes.
 The transcript is fed into the same pipeline as text messages.
-- A small **rule-based prefilter** (regexes for "надо сделать", "к понедельнику", etc.) acts as a safety net: if the LLM returns `no_action` on an obviously task-shaped message, the prefilter forces a draft.
+- A small **rule-based prefilter** acts as a safety net: if the LLM returns `no_action` on an obviously task-shaped message, the prefilter forces a draft.
 - **No data leaves the bot's process** except the literal LLM /